witnet/witnet-solidity-bridge/README.md

     - *_result*: the result itself as `bytes`.

 - **readDataRequest**:
-  - _description_: retrieves the bytes of the serialization of one data request from the WBI.
+  - _description_: retrieves the bytes of the serialization of one data request from the WRB.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
   - _output_:
     - the data request bytes.

 - **readResult**:
-  - _description_: retrieves the result (if already available) of one data request from the WBI.
+  - _description_: retrieves the result (if already available) of one data request from the WRB.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
   - _output_:
     - the result of the data request as `bytes`.

 - **readDrHash**:
-  - _description_: retrieves the data request transaction hash in Witnet (if it has already been included and presented) of one data request from the WBI.
+  - _description_: retrieves the data request transaction hash in Witnet (if it has already been included and presented) of one data request from the WRB.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
   - _output_: